barrwani/Dawn-Engine/README.md

 Complete:
 - Node-based tree for hierarchy organisation and inheritance
 - Quadtree data structure for collision detection
-- `std::unique_ptr` for easy garbage collection of nodes and children
+- Nodes all in a vector of `std::unique_ptr` owned by their parent for consistent memory management
 - Node groups

 WIP: